Possess Prohibited Drug

 Are Police allowed to use sniffer dogs to detect drugs?

 Many people charged with drug possession were detected by a police sniffer dog.
 If a police officer suspects “on reasonable grounds” that you have in your possession a prohibited plant or drug, they may stop, search, and detail you.
 Importantly:

 - Police do not require a warrant to use drug sniffer dogs if the person searched is at a sporting event, concert, dance party or parade; or a public place where entertainment is being held.

 - Warrants are also not required in bars, pubs and other premises being used for the consumption of alcohol sold at the premises.

 There is generally no requirement that you answer questions.
 You will not be punished more harshly for failing to answer questions.
 Making an admissions can later be used against you.
-For example, if you admitted that you knew the substance was a prohibited drug.
+For example, if you admitted that you knew the substance was a prohibited drug, or if you admitted an intention to supply the drugs to your friends.
 However, if you have co-operated with police that may be in your favour during court proceedings.
 If in doubt, you should seek legal advice.

 Police may weigh the drugs in the bags they were seized in.
 They then refer to the total weight, including packaging, in the charge and Police Facts sheet.
 You should be sentenced for the weight of the prohibited drug only, not the packaging.
 The drugs can be analysed and weighed after you have been charged and the actual weight determined.
 However, this does not automatically happen and an analysis is usually only conducted if you plead not-guilty, or the police agree to obtain one.
 Your lawyer can advise you in more detail in this regard.